clydetheSlide/FillrBust/README.md

 ![initial game screen](README_dir/playing.gif)

 Rules of the game and instructions on how to use the graphical user interface to play it are available from the 'Help' menu.

+## Speech and dice rendering options

+`fillrbust.py` has a mechanism to render an image of the rolled dice using POVray.
+The command line option, `-P`, will turn that on.
+POVray is available for many platforms.
+Installation is left to you the user.
+When you have it installed, set the path to it in the method, seeTableDice.

+`fillrbust.py` has a mechanism to speak the commands to you using a text to speech engine.
+Installation on your platform is left to you.
+When it is installed, set the path to it in the method, talktome.